erichVK5/erichVK5-air-quality-monitor/README.md

 ![Shield schematic using TM1637 display](images/LLS-shield-TM1637-schematic-v1.png)

+The Adafruit Datalogging Shield is sandwiched between the sensor/display shield.
+For data transfers to and from the SD card, the Adafruit Datalogging Shield uses SPI on the following Arduino Uno pins:

+- SCK
+- MISO
+- MOSI
+- D10

+For real time clock operations, the datalogging shield also shares the i2c bus with with the CCS811 and AM2320 sensors, using the following pins:

+- SCL(A5)
+- SDA(A4)

 The PCB also allows for the use of a 16 pin, 0.39" (4YSD-439AB4B-35 or similar) four digit, seven segment LED display with current limiting resistors, instead of the four pin four digit TM1637 module.
 A sketch supporting these displays will be uploaded in due course.